You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

 Table \ref{tab:overview_results} reports the results of the analysis on the set of $150$ apps.
 In detail, we reported, for each privacy level, the $Threshold_{action}$ (i.e., TH), the mean number of injected, removed and replaced events (i.e., $\overline{\# Inj_{Ev}}$, $\overline{\# Rem_{Ev}}$ and $\overline{\# Rep_{Ev}}$, respectively), and the mean number of total events (i.e., $\overline{\# Tot_{Ev}}$).

-Finally, we computed the KL\_Divergence ($D_{KL}$) \cite{kullback1997information}, which allows measuring the \emph{distance} between two distributions.
-A high value of $D_{KL}$ suggests that the two distributions are very different, while $D_{KL}=0$ indicates that the two distributions are identical.
+Finally, we computed the KL\_Divergence metric \cite{kullback1997information} ($D_{KL}$) to evaluate the anonymization process in terms of privacy and utility.
+This metric allows measuring the \emph{distance} between two distributions of events.
+A high value of $D_{KL}$ suggests that the two distributions are very different, i.e., the anonymization process overturns the original data at the expense of its utility.
+On the other hand, a value equals to 0 indicates that the two distributions are identical, i.e., the anonymization process does not modify the collected data, hence preserving the maximum level of utility.